airslice/czml-writer-wiki/CZML/Billboard.md

 **color** - [[Color]]

 The color of the billboard.
-This color value is multiplied with the values of the billboard's "image" to produce the final color.
+This color value is multiplied with the values of the billboard's `image` to produce the final color.

 Default: `white`